- Chronic Care

 Over-the-counter antacids

 Antacid medication, such as Tums and Alka-Seltzer, help neutralize stomach acid to reduce heartburn, upset stomach, and indigestion.
-Some antacids also contain simethicone, which helps your body get rid of gas.
+Some antacids also contain simethicone, which helps your body break up gas bubbles.

 Emetrol